 Emmy-nominated composer and mixer with a depth of experience and a fresh pair of ears.

-I also act as Music and Audio Director for hitRECord, the collaborative creative platform founded by writer/director/actor Joseph Gordon-Levitt; In this capacity, I have led the production of music for two seasons of a TV show, live events, international TV commercials, album releases, and songs for AAA video games.
+I also act as Music and Audio Director for HITRECORD, the collaborative creative platform founded by writer/director/actor Joseph Gordon-Levitt; In this capacity, I have led the production of music for multiple seasons of TV shows, live events, international TV commercials, album releases, and songs for AAA video games.

 I encourage you to have a listen to some music samples here or on my website: www.jeffsudakin.com